 Payroll needs to have a valid electronic I-9 completed within three days of being hired as well as a personal data form if these haven't already been completed.
 You can find these forms in the Form Library.
 The W4 tax forms are on our employee tax information page.

 All faculty, exempt staff, and graduate students get paid on the last work day of every month.
 All biweekly staff and temporary employees get paid biweekly.
 Biweekly staff and temporary employees are paid on the Friday following the end of the pay period.

 Signing up for direct deposit may take up to a week to process.
 Be sure to submit the Direct Deposit Form to the Payroll Office as soon as possible to ensure enough time for processing before your first paycheck.
 Online direct deposit enrollment is not available at this time.

 (We process the payroll about four or five days before the pay day to ensure timely deposit through the banking system and timely printing and delivery of checks and direct deposit statements.)

-Please use the self service web site if you are an active employee.
+Please update your address in the "My Personal Information" section of the Self Service Portal if you are an active employee.
 If you are no longer active and have left the University, please use a personal data form .
 Please keep in mind that we do not have access to address updates in Caesar (student system).

 Call the payroll office at 847-491-7362 (Evanston campus) or 312-503-9700 (Chicago campus) or email us at firstname.lastname@example.org.